david-a-campbell/W1_Hit/README.md

 ```
 (Recommended: use a virtual environment)

-3) Ableton Live Setup
+### 3) Ableton Live Setup
-  a.
-Install Max for Live
+- Install Max for Live
-  b.
-Copy the Max MIDI Effect folder into your Ableton project or device library
+- Copy the Max MIDI Effect folder into your Ableton project or device library
-  c.
-Load w1_hit.amxd onto a MIDI track
+- Load w1_hit.amxd onto a MIDI track

 🚀 Quick Start
 Train a model